The faces behind the Dutch Blockchain Hackathon

 Pre-hackathon - Maastoren in Rotterdam

-On 10-12 februari the largest European blockchain hackathon will take place in Groningen, and Deloitte is one of its partners.
-Recently, participants, the organisation, partners and other interested parties came together in the Maastoren in Rotterdam.
-Who are the people participating in the Dutch Blockchain Hackathon and what is their motivation?
+On 10-12 february, 2017 the largest European blockchain hackathon took place in Groningen, and Deloitte was one of its partners.
+Earlier, participants, the organisation, partners and other interested parties came together in the Maastoren in Rotterdam.
+Who are the people who participated in the Dutch Blockchain Hackathon and what was their motivation?